What Is Liveness Detection for AI Fraud? A Guide

 Getting it right means focusing on three key areas.
 First, you have to strike the perfect balance between airtight security and a frictionless user experience.
 Second, your system needs to be resilient enough to handle the technical and environmental curveballs the real world will throw at it.
 And finally, it’s important to cut through the noise and understand the true nature of the threats you’re up against.
 By tackling these challenges head-on, you can build a system that protects your platform and keeps your users happy.

-Balancing Security with a Smooth User Experience
+How to Balance Tight Security with a Great User Experience

 The biggest challenge in digital security has always been the trade-off between safety and convenience.
 You need to verify that a user is a real, live person, but every extra step you add creates friction that can drive them away.
 Asking users to turn their head, blink on command, or read a series of numbers aloud feels clunky and can lead to high drop-off rates.
 This is where the distinction between active and passive liveness detection becomes critical.